The most important things at a glance:

 Brown

-For the main color you should rather light and subtle brown tones Stone and rock are not deep brown or amber in color.
-These more intense tones with shades of red and orange are more suitable for attractively placed accents.
+For the main color, you should rather light and subtle brown tones Stone and rock are not deep brown or amber in color.
+These more intense tones with Shades of red and orange are more suitable for attractively placed accents.

 Green